sallynasrfields/sallynasrfields.github.io/LIRI-Bot/readme.txt

   4) node liri.js do-what-it-says

 About node liri.js my-tweets
-The application interprets this command as a secure and user-athethenticaled function call to twitter API through the npm twitter.
+The application interprets this command as a secure and user-athethenticaled function call to twitter API through the npm, twitter.
 This function retrieves the last 20 tweets of my twitter account and displays them in the terminal

 About node liri.js spotify-this-song "<a song>"
-The application interprets this command as a function call to spotify API through the npm spotify.
+The application interprets this command as a function call to spotify API through the npm, spotify.
 This function retrieves a number of details about each artist that performed this song and displays them in the terminal

 About node liri.js movie-this "<a movie>"
-This application interprets this command as a function call to OMDB API through the npm require.
+This application interprets this command as a function call to OMDB API through the npm, require.
 This function retrieves a number of details about the specified movie and displays them in the termindal

 About node liri.js do-what-it-says
-This application interprets this command line as a function call to read the "random.txt" file through the fs package and convert its contents into one of the three previously mentioned commands to either retrieve tweets, song information, or movie information and display in the terminal.
+This application interprets this command line as a function call to read the "random.txt" file through the fs package and interpret its contents to call one of the previously mentioned functions to either retrieve tweets, song information, or movie information and display them in the terminal.